michelegiorgi/giorgi/README.md

-# giorgi
+# Giorgi
 **Personal website @ [giorgi.io](https://giorgi.io)**
 Just an old-school, preprocessor/compiler-less, dead simple **HTML static page**, with default system fonts, and inline styles.
-Feel free to use it if you like it.
+Nothing special... feel free to use it if you like it.

 ## Credits
 - [Ba dum tss](https://freesound.org/s/431811/) by DJczyszy (CC0)